Nuclear has declined as a share of global electricity since 1995, and in absolute terms since 2006.

 How then did environmentalists come to view nuclear as bad for the environment?

 Starting in the mid-sixties, a handful of Sierra Club activists feared rising migration into California would destroy the state’s scenic character.
-They decided to attack all sources of cheap, reliable power, not just nuclear, in order to slow economic growth.
+They attacked nuclear as a source of inexhaustible, cheap and reliable power.

 “If a doubling of the state’s population in the next 20 years is to be encouraged by providing the power resources for this growth,” wrote David Brower, who was Executive Director of the Sierra Club, “the state’s scenic character will be destroyed.
 More power plants create more industry, that in turn invites greater population density.”